GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 ### Splash Screen + Menu
 ![image](https://github.com/user-attachments/assets/75fd073e-8535-4d1c-8d9f-48d52dbe23a8)

-Space Hunt features a title screen that displays the game name and background art. this screen is where settings can be adjusted and the game can be initiated or closed.
+Space Hunt features a title screen that displays the game name and background art.
+This screen is where settings can be adjusted and the game can be initiated or closed.

 ### Settings Screen
 ![image](https://github.com/user-attachments/assets/defa2e38-9a6c-46d6-b1e7-637b97ded8e0)

-The settings screen features multiple buttons whicih allow the player to make changes to the game.
+The settings screen features multiple buttons which allow the player to make changes to the game.

 ### In Game GUI
 ![image](https://github.com/user-attachments/assets/ce9a5b73-03db-4e33-8741-647b95497281)